-The first step in the preprocessing pipeline is to remove the leading and trailing silence.
-We observe that long recordings ($>$20 seconds) mainly contain silence, and the duration at which people cough, breathe or speak lasts only 3-10 seconds.
-Hence, we trim automatically the silence and take only the clip with detectable amplitude.
-The next important step is to remove corrupted files.
-We define corrupted files as those that contain no sound, noise, or a different sound type than the one reported in the label.
-First, we remove recordings whose duration is less than 1 second because they do not contain any detected sound.
-Second, similar to the approach of \cite{xia_covid-19_2021}, we use a pretrained model called YAMNet\footnote{https://www.tensorflow.org/hub/tutorials/yamnet} to systematically remove recordings where the detected sound is not the same as the provided label.
+Regarding data preprocessing, we first remove the leading and trailing silence.
+We observe that long recordings ($>$20 seconds) mainly contain silence, and the duration at which people cough, breathe, or speak lasts only 3-10 seconds.
+Next, we remove corrupted files, which are those that contain no sound, noise, or a different sound type than the one reported in the label.
+The recordings whose duration is less than 1 second are eliminated because they do not contain any detected sound.
+Then, similar to the approach of \cite{xia_covid-19_2021}, we use a pretrained model called YAMNet to systematically remove recordings where the detected sound is not the same as the provided label.
 YAMNet is a pretrained model on YouTube audio to classify 521 events, including cough, speech, and breath.
-If most of the predicted events in a recording are not cough, speech, or breath, we will remove all the recordings associated with this participant.
+If most of the predicted events in a recording are not cough, speech, or breath, we will remove all recordings associated with this participant.
 In addition, we decide not to use shallow cough and breath in our experiments because the quality of such recordings is low and can be misdetected as noise.
-Altogether, 710 participants were discarded from the initially curated dataset through this process and the 1359 remaining participants were considered for our analyses.
-Out of them, 1136 people (83.6\%) are \acrshort{covid19} negative and 223 people are \acrshort{covid19} positive.
+After the process, 1359 participants are left, with 223 \acrshort{covid19} positive and 1136 \acrshort{covid19} negative.
 Each participant has exactly 7 recordings, which amounts to 9513 recordings used in our experiments.
-We provide in Table \ref{tab:dataset-statistics} the statistics of the audio length of all body sound instances after the preprocessing step.
-In our experiments, the participans are split into six folds for training and testing purposes.
-The details of the split is presented in the Section \ref{experiments-setup}.
+Table \ref{tab:dataset-statistics} provides statistics on the audio length.
+The participants are split into six folds for training and testing, and details are in \hyperref[cross-validation]{cross-validation} section.